GoogleChrome/developer.chrome.com/site/en/docs/devtools/sources/index.md

 Use the **Editor** pane to edit CSS and JavaScript.
 DevTools updates the page to run your new code.

 The **Editor** also helps you debug.
-For example, it underlines and shows inline error tooltips next to syntax errors and other issues, such as failed CSS `@import` and `url()` statements, and HTML `href` attribtues with invalid URLs.
+For example, it underlines and shows inline error tooltips next to syntax errors and other issues, such as failed CSS `@import` and `url()` statements, and HTML `href` attributes with invalid URLs.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/bC8AE6UACgxtXXkNMAkL.png", alt="An inline syntax error tooltip.", width="800", height="550" %}